 - Three letters of reference from former faculty members or employment supervisors that attest to the applicant’s ability to be successful in graduate school and the field of mental health counseling.

 - Graduate Record Examination (GRE) Scores – Verbal, Quantitative, and Writing.
 Applicants who can demonstrate the successful completion of graduate coursework elsewhere must submit a request to be exempted from the GRE.

 - A personal statement of a least 500 words, describing the applicant’s background, experiences, personal qualities, and academic and career goals related to mental health counseling.

 - To an interview with the program director.

 NOTE: All applicants admitted to the program are expected to utilize the American Psychological Association (APA) writing style in their written assignments.
 Applicants are strongly advised to acquire a copy of the latest edition of the Publication Manual of the APA.

-Fall Semester application materials, including GRE scores, must be received by the Graduate & Adult Enrollment Office by April 15.
+Fall Semester application materials, including GRE scores, must be received by the Graduate Admission Office by April 15.

 - Fall Semester applications received after the deadline would be considered on a case by case basis.

 - Applications to initiate the program during other semesters, although exceptional, would also be handled on a case by case basis.